 Along the way, we’ll share some of our recommendations for making the most of a platform migration from Magento to Shopify, whether you stick to the basics or embrace these bigger opportunities for improvement.

-Remember: If you want results like this for your upcoming migration, our team is always happy to help.
+Remember: If you want results like this for your upcoming migration, contact our team for a custom migration proposal.

 When Simms Fishing first partnered with Inflow’s SEO team in September of 2018, their branded traffic and revenue were strong.
 But, to compete with others in the industry, they needed to step up their non-branded keyword footprint and traffic with strategic content marketing efforts.

-Over the next few years, our team helped Simms optimize their technical site performance and expand their strategic SEO content.
+Over the next few years, our team helped Simms optimize their technical site performance and expand their strategic SEO content for their online store.